 The National Academies of Sciences, Engineering, and Medicine held a public release webinar for the new consensus report Forest Health and Biotechnology: Possibilities and Considerations on Tuesday, January 8 at 2:00 pm ET.
-The recording will be posted soon.
+Watch the recording below.

 Biotechnology has the potential to help mitigate threats to North American forests from insects and pathogens through the introduction of pest-resistant traits to forest trees.
 However, many gaps in knowledge remain, particularly related to tree genetics, effects on the environment, and the public’s understanding of the technology.
 The report examines the potential of biotechnology to mitigate threats to forest tree health; identifies the ecological, ethical, and social implications of deploying biotechnology in forests, and develops a research agenda to address the knowledge gaps.